 Caring For A Black Maine Coon

-1. Maine Coons Fur
+1. Maine Coon Fur

-Warning signs that your black Maine Coon is suffering from sunburn:
+Here are some warning signs that your black Maine Coon is suffering from sunburn:

-- Fur is tinged with brown
+- The fur is tinged with brown

-This is particularly important since their fur is characteristically long, thick and shaggy, and unfortunately prone to matting (especially in damp wet weather).
+This is particularly important since the fur of a black Maine Coon cat is characteristically long, thick, and shaggy, and unfortunately prone to matting (especially in damp wet weather).

 3. Maine Coons Health

 The Maine Coon cat breed is generally thought to be a relatively hardy breed, built for the cold Winter weather of Northern America.

 If concerned, please speak to your local veterinary professional asap.